Number of posts : 1919 Age : 53 Location: : Connecticut Registration date : 2007-01-24

 The same object/event can have different meanings for different observers, for the same observer in different contexts or at different times.
 Individuals become interested in watching themselves trying to make sense of themselves.
 This constitutes an important change in thought mode.
 Individualists abandon purely rational analysis in favor of a more holistic, organismic approach in which feelings and context are taken into account and the process becomes as intriguing as the product or outcome.
 Individualists also favor more relativistic or psycho-logical approaches over merely logical ones.
 The need to explain everything is gone, and head trips are less appealing.

 Individualists distrust conventional wisdom and the hyper-rational tenets of the Conscientious stage.
 They need to distance themselves from all that went before.
 In this case, one must reevaluate the self-adopted, yet sanctioned role identities of society and redefine oneself uniquely and independently of them based on one’s own experience and conclusions.
+When one fully realizes that most prior meaning making was socially and culturally conditioned, scientific certainty and the judgmental frame of mind break down.
+Moreover, Individualists learn to consciously scrutinize their beliefs in order to test their assumptions or to relish the novel mental freedom such a maneuver allows.

 Averroes wrote:

-I want to emphasize that Integralism partially fits into this scheme, and that is because, while Wilber amply decries the “heterarchy” of the so called holists, nevertheless, he himself, being an amateur Hegelian and follower of Shankara and Aurobindo et al., does not seem to realize that:
+I want to emphasize that Integralism partially fits into this scheme, and that is because, while Wilber amply decries the “heterarchy” of the so called holists, nevertheless, he himself, being an amateur Hegelian and follower of Shankara and Aurobindo et al., does not seem to realize that: 1.
+AQAL requires methodological Individualism (or what I call systemic subjectivism) if it truly wants to produce a choice that is simply not in the “We & It” flatland.

 Methodological Individualism is handled in the upper left hand quadrant in AQAL.
 Or more accurately it's located in zone #2.
 Hegel's approach was zone #1.